architecture-first/boa-showcase/README.md

 This is the end of a workflow through the retail showcase application.
 You can close the Order Confirmation now.

+## Monitoring

+To see the Bulletin board, Task lists and Convos, you can install [Redis Commander](Tips-and-Tricks.md#install-redis-commander).

 ## Resetting the environment.

 If you have already run through the tutorial and want to clear the environment perform the following steps.